iconincar/isotope-docs/scripting/profile.md

             { "MY_ENV_VAR=SOME_VALUE" }
         },
         myprogram2 = {
-            "/path/to/my/program2"
+            {
+                "/path/to/my/program2",
+                "/alternate/path/to/my/program2"
             }
         }
     }
+}
 ```
 This example launches two programs, the first of which is passed some command-line arguments and a custom environment variable.
+The second example supplies multiple paths instead of a single path: the compositor will search for the first path that it is able to execute.
+Supplying multiple paths can sometimes be useful when sharing a profile script between deployment environments.

 Note that each program has a unique name.
 This name may be referenced in profile methods to help determine how each program's views should be handled.
 :::

-### Custom fields
+## Custom fields

 Other fields may be defined as required by your profile.
 This allows profiles to maintain an internal state where needed.
 The fields may use any legal identifier in Lua so long as they do not clash with other fields used by the compositor.
 Custom fields may be of any Lua type, including tables and functions.
 Custom fields may be accessed using the `self` argument that is passed in to all profile methods.